This directory holds the Go Blog server code and content.

 This repository uses Gerrit for code changes.
 To learn how to submit changes to this repository, see https://golang.org/doc/contribute.html.

 The main issue tracker for the blog is located at https://github.com/golang/go/issues.
 Prefix your issue with “x/website/blog:” in the subject line, so it is easy to find.

-If the automatic deployment is not working, or to check on the status of a pending deployment, see the “website-redeploy-blog” trigger in the Cloud Build console.
+If the automatic redeploy is not working, or to check on the status of a redeploy, see the “website-redeploy-blog” trigger in the Cloud Build console.